james-larsen/O365-email-attachment-processor/README.md

 # O365 Email Attachment Processor

-The purpose of this application is to allow people to set up a number of o365 email accounts, login to them periodically, and check unread emails against a set of patterns, including sender, subject, and body, as well as attachment patterns.
-When a match is found, the attachment is routed to a specified location.
+The purpose of this application is to allow people to set up a number of o365 email accounts, login to them periodically, and check unread emails against a set of rules, including sender, subject, body, and attachment patterns, as well as delivery instructions.
+When a match is found, the attachment is routed to a specified location locally or to an S3 bucket.
+The rule can also be configured to forward the email to multiple recipients.
 New o365 accounts and patterns can be added using JSON files.
+Patterns and delivery instructions can also be provided via JSON files hosted locally and .xslx files hosted on Sharepoint.

 ## Requirements